337 Days on the Road

 We walk for a little while through the forest, admittedly not doing the complete 40-minute loop walk, but just to get some new perspectives down the river.
 It’s a pretty tract of forest filled with all-sorts from ferns and towering trees.
 Speaking of ferns, this sort of gives us a good transition to move onto our next free activity of the day: Botanica and the Fernery!

-One of the walking tracks from Whangarei Falls loops back to the car park, where we then make our way to Whangarei’s very own version of a botanic gardens, Botanica.
+One of the walking tracks from Whangarei Falls loops back to the car park, where we then make our way to Whangarei’s very own version of a botanic garden, Botanica.

 These indoor gardens are a little harder find, hidden a the end of First Avenue.
 The entrance directs us to make a choice: Fernery or Conservatory first?!
 Oh my Gawd!
 We decide to check out the native plants of New Zealand first in the fernery which is very reminiscent to being the in the wildest of forests.
 We walk through various rooms through expected doors and the unexpected tunnel to rooms decorated in fern-covered rocks.
 Water droplets hang to the leaves, while each room has some sort of water feature of its own: tiny stream, cascading features and even a pool with an eel in it.